-The Funds are currently the only series of the Trust.
 The Trust issues Shares of beneficial interest with no par value.
 The Board may designate additional series of the Trust.

 Each share issued by the Trust has a pro rata interest in the assets of the corresponding Fund.
 Shares have no pre-emptive, exchange, subscription or conversion rights and are freely transferable.
 Each Share is entitled to participate equally in dividends and distributions declared by the Board with respect to the relevant Fund, and in the net distributable assets of such Fund on liquidation.